joelgrus/codefellows-data-science-week/exercises/data_driven_sites.md

 This is a somewhat open-ended problem.
 Here are some thoughts:

-1. You'll need a Flask server with two different routes.
+1. You'll need a Pyramid server with two different routes.
 One should take a text snippet and return the list of stations that match that snippet (`re.search` might be your friend).
 The other should take a station name and return the time series of daily rental counts for that station.

-2. To do that, your Flask server will probably need to use some `pandas`.
+2. To do that, your Pyramid server will probably need to use some `pandas`.
 So that the website will be snappy, you probably want to precompute the time series for each station, and also the list of stations.